stride3d/stride-website/posts/2024-11-10-investigating-spirv-for-the-shader-system-part-2.md

 image: /images/spir.png
 tags: ['.NET', 'Shaders']
 ---
-This second part is going to dive deeper in how the current SDSL compiler works and how we are improving on it for the SPIR-V compiler.
+In this second part we're going to dive deeper in how the current SDSL compiler works and how we are improving on it for the SPIR-V compiler.
 This will be a sort of personal log book of my research on the subject.

 ---